dalek-cryptography/bulletproofs/docs/notes-r1cs.md

 \\]

 Now we need to express the statements above using independent commitments to the subvectors \\(\mathbf{a}'\_{L,R,O}\\) and \\(\mathbf{a}''\_{L,R,O}\\).
-Commitments must be independent because second subvectors are computed with the use of challenges generated _after_ the first subvectors are determined and committed.
+The commitments must be independent because second subvectors are computed with the use of challenges generated _after_ the first subvectors are determined and committed.

 To do that, we split vectors of generators and combine the statements in two: the first one in terms of the commitments to the first subvectors,